 - A range of servo-hydraulic materials and fatigue testing facilities as standard test machines or as test rigs built about full or large-scale components.

 - Strain gauges: which link to P3 strain indicator and recording system, which can be linked to a computer for analysis.

 - Fully automated software's for performing KIC and JIC fracture toughness testing and analysis according to standard test methods.

 - Compliance measurements in fracture mechanics tests using calibrated clip gauges.

 - Digital image correlation (DIC) measurements.

-Servo Hydraulic Fatigue Testing Machines: The machines can be configured for industrial bespoke research requirements and all use the latest 8600 Instron Controllers:
+Servo hydraulic fatigue testing machines - these can be configured for industrial bespoke research requirements and all use the latest 8600 Instron controllers:

-- 1 x 2.5 MN (Dynamic Capacity) - four post high-stiffness Instron test machine with various gripping arrangements;
+- 1 x 2.5 MN (dynamic capacity) - four post high-stiffness Instron test machines with various gripping arrangements;

 - 1 x 1MN – arranged horizontally or vertically;